Gentle on My Mind

-"Gentle on My Mind" was later covered by several artists, including Dean Martin, Aretha Franklin, Frank Sinatra, and Elvis Presley.
+"Gentle on My Mind" was later recorded by other singers, including Dean Martin, Aretha Franklin, Frank Sinatra and Elvis Presley.
 It was also translated into other languages.
 In 2014, a recording of the song by the Band Perry earned a Grammy Award for Best Country Duo/Group Performance.
 Taking into account all recorded versions of the song, it has become the second-most-played song on the radio in the United States according to BMI.